famous1622/calebgindelberger.com/ScratchTask2.md

-﻿# Analysis of BESTESTGAME's Scratch code
+﻿# Writeup of BESTESTGAME's Scratch code

 First things first: This project was very difficult for me.
 Some of the code is going to be rather ugly and sub-optimal as Scratch is a step back from what I'm used to.
 Second, I'm splitting this up by the entity that holds the script because there are a lot.